To Top

 Types of MLB bets and how to wager on them

-These common bet types just scratch the surface, though, when it comes to betting on MLB baseball.
+These common MLB bet types just scratch the surface, though, when it comes to betting on MLB baseball.

 Betting baseball futures in Michigan

 If a bettor likes the New York Yankees to win the World Series before the season starts, they might elect to take them for odds at +700.
 If two months go by and the Yankees are in first place, their futures odds to win the World Series may drop to +250.
-Timing is everything with futures bets.
+Timing is everything with MLB futures bets.

 There are five common MLB futures bets:

 3. MVP winner: Bettors select who they think will win the MVP award, which is separated by leagues.
-The value for selecting an MVP winner goes down over the course of a season, so this makes for a tricky bet to start.
+The value for selecting an MVP winner goes down over the course of a season, so this makes for a tricky wager to start.
 Injuries, streaks and the long grind of an MLB season tend to fluctuate futures odds.

 4. Cy Young winner: Same as above, only for pitchers.

 5. Total wins: Bettors can select the over/under win total any team will have in a season.
-These futures bets don’t provide the value others listed above do, but they are usually easier to predict.
+These MLB futures bets don’t provide the value others listed above do, but they are usually easier to predict.
 The Yankees, for example, might have a win total of 90.5 at -110.
 This would cost bettors $110 to win $100 if the Yankees win 91 games or more.
-These bets can only be made before season and close once the regular season begins.
+These MLB bets can only be made before season and close once the regular season begins.

 MLB prop betting in Michigan